nasa/fprime/docs/HowTo/develop-subtopologies.md

 ...
 ```

 Then, we want to tell our MainDeployment's topology to import and use our unified topology file from our subtopology.
 While we're here, we should also hook up the `CycleOut` port of our main deployment's rate group driver to the `CycleIn` port of our subtopology's rate group.
-Ensure that the rate group driver can have enough output wires going from the output port.
+Ensure that the rate group driver has an appropriate output port array size.
 We head over to the `topology.fpp` file, and include:

 ```cpp
 ...